Angie Stone: 2018–2025: Final years

 Stone changed labels again for her 2019 album Full Circle, which saw her reteaming with her collaborators from the Dream album and was issued through Conjunction Entertainment in partnership Cleopatra Records.
 Released to generally positive reviews, it debuted and peaked at number 34 on the US Independent Albums chart and produced the Adult R&B songs top 30 hit "Dinosaur."

 In 2021, she co-starred in the comedy film Entanglement.
 Love Language, her tenth and final solo album, was released in May 2023 through Conjunction and SoNo Recordιng.
 Once again largely penned by Milsap and his team, it failed to chart but was met with a warm response from music critics, who noted a slight increase of grain in Stone's voice.
 Also in 2023, she scored a supporting role in the Urbanflix television series Heaux Phase, in which she played the main character's mother, and appeared as a featured vocalist on singer Damon Little's song "No Stressing," which peaked at number one on US Gospel Airplay chart in early 2024, becoming her first song to do so.

 In November 2024, Stone released her final single "All I'm Missing", which featured J. Brown and Juanita Wynn.
-In December 2024, Stone made an announcement via live stream that she was preparing to sue Universal Records for unpaid royalties.
+In December 2024, Stone made an announcement via live stream that she was preparing to sue Universal Music Group for unpaid royalties.